 Then, we have the physical aspects of anxiety.
 The shaking, the sweating, the racing heart, the difficulties breathing, the tenseness in our muscles and the list goes on.
 When we are avoiding noticing what’s happening in our bodies, or even trying to keep our bodies from having some of those physical anxiety symptoms, we can inevitably worsen them.

 For instance, say you are feeling anxious and shaking because of your anxiety.
-You don’t want to be shaky, so you tense your body to try to stop it — which is very challenging.
+Because you don’t want to be shaky, so you tense your body to try to stop it — which is very challenging.
 If your body continues to involuntarily shake, you’ll likely get more worked up because you can’t seem to control it.
-So not only are you feeling anxious, but you’re feeling anxious AND upset that you cannot control the shaking.
+As a result, you’re feeling anxious AND upset that you cannot control the shaking.
 But, if you were to simply notice the shaking without attempting to control it, you would become more connected to your body and grounded.
 Feeling connected and grounded helps us naturally feel less anxious.
 This means that we are likely to stop shaking because we’re no longer anxious.
 Win-win.